SM Spirituality Media

 What it isn't

-The Platform Sūtra is not the historical record of the Sixth Patriarch's actual teaching in the form he gave it.
-Twentieth-century scholarship — Yampolsky, Schlütter, Bernard Faure, John McRae — has established with reasonable confidence that the text was assembled by the school of Shenhui, Huineng's polemical disciple, in the decades after the master's death as part of a sustained campaign to displace the Northern School of Shenxiu from the patriarchal succession at the Tang court.
-The verse contest, the midnight transmission of the robe, the southern flight and the entire Southern versus Northern opposition the text dramatises are best read as Shenhui-school propaganda whose doctrinal substance may or may not reproduce Huineng's actual teaching with fidelity.
-This complicates the historical reading but does not weaken the text's doctrinal force: the Platform Sūtra is the document under which the patriarchal lineage came to understand itself, and the Chán, Zen, Korean Sŏn and Vietnamese Thiền schools that descend from it operate inside the architecture the text establishes regardless of what the historical Huineng himself taught.
-The text is also not, despite its title, a sūtra in the canonical sense — it is the verbal teaching of a Chinese patriarch rather than the discourse of a Buddha — and the school's decision to apply the sūtra designation to it is the operative statement that the lineage takes its founding patriarch's teaching to be functionally continuous with the Buddha's.
-And the sudden awakening the text canonises is not the claim that the path requires no practice: the long monastic curricula of Sōtō, Rinzai, Sŏn and Thiền are visible empirical counter-evidence to the popular misreading that seeing one's nature renders the cushion redundant.
-The Platform Sūtra's own pedagogical line is the harder one: the awakened nature is already the case, and the practice is the slow undoing of the obscurations under which that fact has been failing to register.
+The Platform Sūtra is not a historical record of what the Sixth Patriarch actually taught.
+Twentieth-century scholarship (Yampolsky, Schlütter, Bernard Faure, John McRae) has established with reasonable confidence that the text was assembled by the school of Shenhui, Huineng's combative disciple, in the decades after the master's death.
+It was part of a sustained campaign to push the Northern School of Shenxiu out of the patriarchal succession at the Tang court.
+The verse contest, the midnight handover of the robe, the flight south, and the whole Southern versus Northern drama are best read as Shenhui-school propaganda.
+Whether their doctrinal content matches Huineng's actual teaching is unknown.
+This complicates the history but does not weaken the doctrine.
+The Platform Sūtra is the document under which the patriarchal lineage came to understand itself, and the Chán, Zen§, Korean Sŏn and Vietnamese Thiền schools that descend from it work inside the framework it sets, whatever the historical Huineng taught.
+Despite its title, the text is also not a sūtra in the strict sense.
+It is the spoken teaching of a Chinese patriarch, not the discourse of a Buddha.
+Applying the word sūtra to it was the school's deliberate claim that its founding patriarch's teaching carries the same authority as the Buddha's.
+Finally, the sudden awakening it canonises does not mean the path requires no practice.
+The long monastic curricula of Sōtō, Rinzai, Sŏn and Thiền are plain evidence against the popular misreading that seeing one's nature makes the cushion redundant.
+The text's own line is the harder one: the awakened nature is already the case, and practice is the slow undoing of the obscurations that have kept it from registering.

 — end of entry —